C data types

 In the C programming language, data types constitute the semantics and characteristics of storage of data elements.
 They are expressed in the language syntax in form of declarations for memory locations or variables.
 Data types also determine the types of operations or methods of processing of data elements.

 The C language provides basic arithmetic types, such as integer and real number types, and syntax to build array and compound types.
-Headers for the C standard library, to be used via include directives, contain definitions of support types, that have additional properties, such as providing storage with an exact size, independent of the language implementation on specific hardware platforms.
+The C standard library contains additional definitions of support types, that have additional properties, such as providing storage with an exact size, independent of the language implementation on specific hardware platforms.

 Primary types

 Main types

-The C language provides the four basic arithmetic type specifiers char, int, float and double (as well as the boolean type bool), and the modifiers signed, unsigned, short, and long.
+The C language provides the four basic arithmetic type specifiers char, int, float and double (as well as the Boolean type bool), and the modifiers signed, unsigned, short, and long.
 The following table lists the permissible combinations in specifying a large set of storage size-specific declarations.